Project History

 recreation icon

-The Meadoway will encourage outdoor recreational opportunities along the trail network or adjacent spaces, for a wide range of users and communities or neighbourhoods.
+RECREATION: The Meadoway will offer outdoor recreational opportunities for a wide range of users.

 transportation icon